NabeelGhalib/nabeelghalib.github.io/libaaz_sales_analysis/README.md

 # by Nabeel Ghalib

 ## Objective:
----

 To analyze and provide detailed insights into the sales data for Libaaz the Couture, a bespoke apparel studio specializing in custom-made dresses for women and girls, covering the years 2013-2024.

 ## Key Stakeholders:
----

 Owner and Designer of Libaaz the Couture

 ## Data used:
----

 The data for this analysis was provided to me by the owner.

 ## Tools Used:
----

-- Excel - Data entry and cleaning
+- Excel: Data entry and cleaning
-- MySQL - Data preparation and Data Analysis
+- MySQL: Data preparation and analysis
-- Tableau - Data visualization
+- Tableau: Data visualization
-- Powerpoint - Report
+- Powerpoint: Reporting

 ## Key Tasks and Approach:
----

 ### 1.Data Entry & Cleaning (Excel):